Bingbazaar/Pokedex/README.md

 # Pokedex
-A baisc Pokedex using JavaScript :)
+A basic Pokedex using JavaScript :)